99

 Department Head, James Pacala, MD, MS

 The Department of Family Medicine and Community Health is part of the University of Minnesota Medical School.
-The department was created more than 50 years ago in response to a legislative mandate to train primary care physicians.
+The department was created more than 50 years ago with a mission to train primary care physicians.

 Article